microsoft/CameraTraps/megadetector.md

 When we describe how to run our two inference scripts below, we assume the following:

 1. You have Python installed.
 If you&rsquo;re working on Windows, we recommend installing <a href="anaconda.com/distribution/">Anaconda</a>, which is Python plus a zillion useful packages.
-You will also need the &ldquo;jsonpickle&rdquo; package.
 2. You have checked out this git repo, and the <a href="http://github.com/microsoft/ai4eutils">AI for Earth Utilities</a> repo.
 If you&rsquo;re not familiar with git, we recommend installing <a href="https://git-scm.com/download/win">Git for Windows</a>.
 Specific instructions for checking out the repo will be rolled into the next step.
 3. You have put the base folder of both repos on your Python path.
 If you are using Windows, for example, you would do this by finding the directory to which you cloned each repo, and adding that directory to your PYTHONPATH environment variable.
 Here&rsquo;s a <a href="https://www.computerhope.com/issues/ch000549.htm">good page</a> about editing environment variables in Windows.
 You will need administrative access to your PC to set an environment variable.